Victoria Beckham Says She Was

 "When I look back at my past self, [the way I dressed and behaved] was probably a sign of my insecurities," the mother of four admitted.
 "I feel quite confident in myself now — getting older doesn’t bother me.”

-She also shot down rumors that she never smiles or acts miserable.
+She also shot down rumours that she never smiles or acts miserable.

 “I don’t tend to go to parties, but if I do go out for dinner, I like to have a drink and really have fun," she revealed.
 "I’m really good value at a dinner party — I want to relax and have a laugh.
 I like to have fun, and I think that often surprises people.”